Second Semester - 18 points

 16. Introduction to immunity

-19. Generation of lymphocyte diversity
+21. Generation of diversity

 24. B cell subsets and functions